 Working in one of the best PPC agencies London, I have seen many cases where clients overspent and wasted money with PPC advertising.
 They achieved little or no results at all.
 Although every case is different, there are certain patterns that usually repeat in under-performing campaigns:

 - Bad campaign structure

 Creating a good campaign structure

-When planning your PPC campaign you will need to have a clear idea of what products or services you want to target, what monthly budget will be and how you going to distribute it across the different campaigns.
-It is important to know what areas you want to target and the type of advertising you are planning to do e.g. text ads, video ads or banner ads.
+When planning your PPC campaign, you will need to have a clear idea of what products or services you want to target, what monthly budget will be and how you are going to distribute it across the different campaigns.
+It is important to know what areas you want to target and the type of advertising you are planning to do, e.g. text ads, video ads or banner ads.

-Once you have decided on the main points, draw up the campaign structure (see diagram below).
+Once you have decided on the main points, draw up the campaign structure.
 Different locations will require different campaigns.
 Depending on the kind of ads you want to do, you might want to split the campaign into several for better analysis.

 Good campaigns tend to replicate website structure, creating a campaign per category and an ad group for each sub-category or product.
 If the website is small, or you only want to advertise a few products or services, you can fit them all in one campaign.
 However, if you want to specifically control how much you spend in each one of them, you will need to separate them into different campaigns.